-This collection of folk songs, original melodies, and short exercises are all pentatonic and in order so that the beginning recorder player can gain security with each new tone before adding another.
-Almost no space is devoted to explanation of notation or recorder techniques; it is a “reader” book.
+This collection of folk songs, original melodies, and short exercises by Isabel McNeill Carley are all pentatonic and in order so that the beginning recorder player can gain security with each new tone before adding another.
+Almost no space is devoted to explanation of notation or recorder techniques; it is a "reader"book.
 Tunes are all in G major and e minor pentatonic; tones are introduced in the order B A G E D D’.

 Simple accompaniments for non-pitched and pitched percussion are occasionally included.
 There are opportunities for solos and small group ensembles.